Every time someone tells me they envy the fact that I run my own show and work from home, I’m tempted to roll my eyes and make a sarcastic comment!

 Are you ready to start a business?

-My response was that I rarely work with people who have already quit their jobs before planning for or starting a business.
+Waiting until you quit to start a business is not the best plan.
+In fact, I rarely work with people who have already quit their jobs before planning for or starting a business.

 Why?